bazaarvoice/bv-android-sdk/README.md

 **Where To Start:**
 1. Read the Quick Start guide (provided for Eclipse and Android Studio projects) to get familiar with installation and building a bare-bones, simple application that uses the SDK.
 2. The documentation, located in the docs folder, provides additional information into the capabilities of the SDK itself.
 3. Sample applications, located in the apps folder, provide example uses of the SDK and implementation best practices.

+**A note on universal API requirement:**
+As per the [API Upgrading guide](https://developer.bazaarvoice.com/apis/conversations/upgrading/upgrade_guide), Bazaarvoice is moving to a universal api endpoint, `api.bazaarvoice.com`, instead of `reviews.<customer_name>.bazaarvoice.com` or similar.
+Therefore, forming a `BazaarRequest` has changed slightly (it's gotten easier!), and an example is available in the Quick Start Guide.

 ## Requirements
 * Bazaarvoice Platform API version 5.4 or older
 * Signed Data Usage Amendment, if not already in place
 * API configured and enabled by Bazaarvoice
 * API key to access client's staging and production data
 * Go to the [Bazaarvoice Developer Portal](http://developer.bazaarvoice.com) to get the above completed
 - [Android Studio IDE](https://developer.android.com/sdk/index.html) or [Eclipse IDE with Android Developer Tools](https://developer.android.com/tools/help/adt.html)

 ## What's Included